 If you’d like to activate Messaging on your listing, this enables people to send you text messages directly to your phone from Google search.
 To activate this, click on “Messaging” and go through the steps to verify your phone number.

-There are two ways that linking Google My Business with your AdWords campaign enhances your advertising.
+There are two ways that linking Google My Business with your Google Ads campaign enhances your advertising.

 - Google My Business Ads are created for you and displayed within the business listings in Google Maps.